Random motility regulation as a generic mechanism of community formation

-A lot of progress has been made using low-dimensional ecosystems, in which a small number of strains coexist~\cite{vano2006, vet2018bistability, blanchard2015, van2015_competition}.
+A lot of progress has been made in the study of low-dimensional ecosystems, in which a small number of strains coexist~\cite{vano2006, vet2018bistability, blanchard2015, van2015_competition}.
 Much focus has been brought on how genetic drift, by which the random extinction of bacterial strains impacts the local composition of the colony, induces genetic sectoring and community formation~\cite{hallatschek_genetic_2007,korolev2010genetic}.
 In addition, competition for resources or mutualistic interactions that impact growth rates have also been extensively studied since the work of Lotka and Volterra~\cite{hofbauer1998,lotka2013}.

-Recently, progress has been made in the study of more realistic, high-dimensional ecosystems, that comprise a large number of coexisting species.
+However, it is also crucial to study more realistic, high-dimensional ecosystems, which comprise a large number of coexisting species~\cite{may1972will,bunin2017ecological,tikhonov2017,galla2018dynamically,barbier_generic_2018,hu2022emergent}.
 This is an important challenge since it is unclear when lessons from the low-dimensional limit generalize to complex ecosystems~\cite{bloxham2022diauxic,bloxham2024}.
 For instance, studies have shown that high-dimensional generalizations of the Lotka-Volterra and Resource-Consumer models display complex attractors that cannot be extrapolated from low-dimensional systems~\cite{tikhonov2017, bunin2017ecological, biroli2018marginally, altieri2021properties, altieri2022effects, cui2020, blumenthal2024,salvatore2025patterns}, suggesting that, in ecology also, ``more is different"~\cite{anderson1972more}.

-While there are many established results on how population dynamics lead to community formation, far less is known about the role of motility.
-This is somewhat surprising since motility regulation, in the form of chemotactic~\cite{budrene_complex_1991} or quorum-sensing~\cite{miller2001QS,liu_sequential_2011} interactions, has been established as a powerful pattern-formation pathway.
-In low-dimensional ecosystems, it has for instance been shown that a sufficiently strong reciprocal motility inhibition or enhancement between coexisting strains respectively leads to their colocalization or demixing~\cite{curatolo_cooperative_2020}.
-In high-dimensional ecosystems, however, the role played by motility remains unchartered territory.
-There, in addition to specific quorum-sensing signaling pathways, motility regulation also emerges as a byproduct of metabolic interactions, whereby bacteria exchange metabolites such as vitamins, amino acids, nucleotides, growth factors~\cite{morris2013syntrophy,d2018ecology}.
-The energetic cost associated with producing and processing these metabolites is expected to have a mild, random impact on all other cell functions, including motility~\cite{alvarado2020protein}.